4 best things to do in Porec

 2. Aquacolors Water Park

-If you’re travelling with the kids, they’re sure to love the fun Aquacolors Water Park, which has a whopping 13 giant water slides totalling 1km – the “greatest density of water slides in Istria”, as its website proudly proclaims.
+If you’re travelling with the kids (by the way, have you heard about our family package offer?), they’re sure to love the fun Aquacolors Water Park, which has a whopping 13 giant water slides totalling 1km – the “greatest density of water slides in Istria”, as its website proudly proclaims.
 There are also swimming pools and a lazy river, making this the perfect place to cool off in the summer heat.
 The entry cost depends on how long you’re going for; full pricing details.

 3. Basilica Eufrasiana